achmad-pr/GenieACS-STB/README.md

-# GACS — Non‑Docker Install For STB
+# GACS — Install For STB

 ## Instalasi